 The most broadly based of the learned and professional bodies is the Australian and New Zealand Association for the Advancement of Science (ANZAAS) which is concerned with all fields of the natural and social sciences.
-It encourages interdisciplinary communication and information dissemination through national conferences, State programs and the bi-monthly magazine, Search.
+It encourages interdisciplinary communication and information dissemination through national conferences.
+State programs and the bi-monthly magazine.
+Search.

-There are a number of groups within the industry sector-eg. the Australian Industrial Research Group (AIRG) and some specialist panels (Industry Advisory Councils) of the Australian Manufacturing Council (AMC)-which, from time to time, provide advice to government on industrial research and development.
+There are a number of groups within the industry sector-e.g. the Australian Industrial Research Group (AIRG) and the Industry Councils which, from time to time, provide advice to government on specific matters.

 Intergovernmental co-ordination is effected through Ministerial councils established for the purpose.
 While some of these councils are concerned with promoting research and scientific and technical services, they do not directly undertake research or provide services.
 Typical of these bodies are the Australian Agricultural Council, the Australian Minerals and Energy Council, the Australian Water Resources Council, and the Australian Environment Council.
-In some instances, councils have control of research funds and provide grants or arrange for projects to be undertaken in particular fields of interest.
+In some instances, councils have control of research funds and provide grants or arrange for projects to be undertaken in particular fields of interest